Police urge witnesses to fatal Mount Maunganui crash to come forward

 Police were called to the scene about 5pm.

-Five further people were also injured in the crash.
+Five other people were also injured in the crash.
 One person with serious injuries, one person with moderate injuries, and three with minor injuries were taken to Tauranga Hospital.

 Western Bay of Plenty road policing manager Senior Sergeant Rob Glencross said police would not be disclosing more details about the crash at this time.